 Developing an Effective Export Compliance Program

-BIS has issued guidelines on how to develop effective export compliance programs.
-For restricted party list screening, the BIS compliance guidelines state:
+BIS has issued guidelines on how to develop effective export compliance management.
+For restricted party list screening, the BIS export compliance guidelines state:

 Internal procedures and controls should be implemented to systematically detect sanctioned persons and entities prior to engaging in exports, reexports and other activities that are prohibited or require licenses by BIS and other U.S. Government agencies.